 1. It’s tolerated by most skin types

 Although it’s always recommended to do a patch test before using a new serum for the first time, it’s worth knowing that most skin types can tolerate vitamin C despite the fact that it is fairly potent.
-There are some formulas that have been created specifically for sensitive skin, but generally speaking, most products should be safe for most skin types as long as you start with a lower strength product and gradually work your way up.
+There are some formulas that have been created specifically for sensitive skin, like La Roche-Posay Pure Vitamin C10 Serum, but generally speaking, most products should be safe for most skin types as long as you start with a lower-strength product and gradually work your way up.
+All you need to do is master how to use vitamin C serum properly.

 2. It’s a powerhouse antioxidant